Terrorism in South Africa: Post-1994 incidents

-Far-right movements
+Far-Right and Right-Wing movements

-The Afrikaner Weerstandsbewegin (Afrikaner Resistance Movement) founded in 1973 by noted white supremacist Eugen Terre Blanche remains active currently, with the group boasting over 5000 members.
+The Afrikaner Weerstandsbeweging (Afrikaner Resistance Movement) founded in 1973 by noted white supremacist Eugene Terre' Blanche remains active currently, with the group boasting over 5,000 members.

 In 2010, members of the group were arrested for plans to attack black townships as well as foreign visitors and players travelling to the country for the 2010 FIFA World Cup.

 In 2022, Pastor Harry Knoesen of Middelburg was found guilty of plotting to kill thousands of Black South Africans and overthrow the government in order to “reclaim South Africa for white people.”
-Knoesen’s group, the National Christian Resistance Movement, had planned to attack black communities by contaminating their water supply as well as targeting police and military installations.
+Knoesen’s group, the National Christian Resistance Movement had planned to attack black communities by contaminating their water supply as well as targeting police and military installations.
 Knoesen admitted to sharing recipes for explosives on Facebook, where he also posted calls for violence against blacks.

 Cooperation with Senegal

 Representatives from the governments of South Africa and Senegal signed an agreement outlining cooperation in the exchange of information on civil aviation, specifically covering responding to aviation terrorism, on 1 February 2007 in Pretoria.